poscat0x04/proxy/README_en.md

 To use this you should first generate a CA cert/privkey pair and place them under `/etc/sni-modifier/`.
 Then compile the program and run it.
 You should be able to get a running socks5 server at localhost:8080.

+## limitations
+Some censored domains do not support connecting with SNI disabled so this method won't work for them.
+Also note that this is not gonna work for layer 3 censorship (such as ip blackholing)